Secondary Division 2024

 Acceptance Notification

-Students who have been accepted to ATDP and who applied by the early or standard postmark deadlines will receive their acceptance notification in their online account and via email approximately one month later (see the program calendar).
+Students who have been accepted to ATDP and who applied by the early or standard postmark deadlines will receive their acceptance notification in their account and via email approximately one month later (see the program calendar).
 This notification will come along with our SD Student Guide, which contains important information and instructions for confirming your enrollment and preparing to attend class.

 Confirming Enrollment